catalingavan/logbee.Documentation/source/integrations/KissLog.rst

 | .NET applications can use the ``KissLog`` NuGet package to save the logs to Logbee.
 | `Source repository <https://github.com/catalingavan/KissLog.Sdk>`_

+Different use cases and examples can be found on the `KissLog integrations page <https://github.com/catalingavan/logbee-integrations-examples/tree/main/KissLog>`_.

 .. container::

    .. image:: https://img.shields.io/nuget/v/KissLog.svg?style=flat-square&label=KissLog